peda-cos/ft_libft/README.md

 ## Description
 `ft_libft` is a custom library for C programming that implements essential standard functions.
 The project aims to help you understand how these functions work by creating your own library.
-This library will be beneficial for your upcoming C school assignments, streamlining your coding process and enhancing your understanding of C.

 #### Norminette
 ![norminette](https://github.com/peda-cos/get_next_line/actions/workflows/main.yml/badge.svg)